 In today’s article, I will go over how to rollerblade.
 You’ll find everything you need to learn inline skating, including an in-depth guide that walks you through every step.

 I am an avid roller skater who has been skating for over 30+ years.
 I have tried to condense everything a beginner needs to know to learn how to rollerblade into this article.
-I hope you use the information and drawings here to learn this great activity.
+I hope you use the information and drawings here to learn skating.

-So without further ado, grab your rollerblades and lets go!
+So without further ado, grab your rollerblades and lets start skating!

-How to Rollerblade: A Step by Step Guide for Beginners
+Learning to Rollerblade: A Step by Step Guide

 1. Find the Right Practice Spot